suvadityamuk/Gameloop/README.md

 **TikTok for Games + AI Game Creation Studio**

-A revolutionary iOS app that democratizes game creation through natural language AI while providing a viral discovery platform for indie games.
+An iOS app that democratizes game creation through natural language AI while providing a viral discovery platform for indie games.

 ## 🚀 The Problem